Plum

 The name plum comes from Old English from Old German from common Latin from Greek from somewhere in Asia.
 Sometime around the 19th century people started using the word to refer to “something desirable.”
 Hard for us to imagine a more fitting name for one of our favorite fruits!

-We propagate our Chickasaw Plums from seed and suckers.
+We propagate our Hortulan Plums from seed and suckers.